-This page provides an overview of research and academic training within O&G.
+Information on the MRCOG exams as well as an overview of research and academic training in O&G.

 Research

 Research is the basis on which modern medicine is practised.
 New developments in our understanding of disease processes and their treatment rely on both basic science and clinical research.
-Many trainees spend a period of 1–3 years in a research post during their training.
-This can be done at any stage of training.
+Many doctors in training spend a period of 1–3 years in a research post which can be done at any stage of training.
 You can undertake research in a laboratory setting or as part of a clinical research team.
 Universities advertise research posts in BMJ Careers.

-Although research isn’t an essential part of training in order to obtain a consultant post, many trainees find that their experience of research gives them an excellent insight into the use of statistics and other research methodologies, and an understanding of how science influences clinical practice.
+Although research isn’t an essential part of training in order to obtain a consultant post, many doctors in training find that their experience of research gives them excellent insight into the use of statistics and other research methodologies, and an understanding of how science influences clinical practice.
 For many, a research project can be the impetus to proceed down a particular training pathway and to develop an area of particular interest as a consultant.

 Academic training in O&G

 Academic training in O&G is essential for the future development of the specialty.
-Academic departments of O&G operate within the teaching hospitals framework and may be independent or integrated into larger units.
-All work closely with their NHS counterparts.
+Academic departments of O&G operate within the teaching hospitals framework, may be independent or integrated into larger units, but all work closely with their NHS counterparts.

 To progress to a senior position in an academic department as an O&G consultant, you’ll need to follow an academic clinical career path involving a period of research training leading to publications and a higher degree such as a PhD or MD.
 Find out more about academic training in O&G.